 What is the Capital Jury Project?

-This website describes the Capital Jury Project (CJP) and provides a listing of CJP-based publications with access to some of them as they appear in print, including statistical tabulations not available in common on-line sources.
+This website describes the Capital Jury Project (CJP) and provides a listing of CJP-based publications with access to them as they appear in print, including statistical tabulations not available in common on-line sources.

-The Capital Jury Project (CJP) is a program of research on how persons who serve as jurors on capital cases make the life or death sentencing decision.
-It has sought to determine whether jurors' exercise of capital sentencing discretion under modern capital statutes conforms to constitutional standards, whether these statutes have remedied the arbitrariness ruled unconstitutional by the U.S. Supreme Court in Furman v.
+The CJP is a program of research on how persons who serve as jurors on capital cases make the life or death sentencing decision.
+It seeks to determine whether jurors' exercise of capital sentencing discretion under modern capital statutes conforms to constitutional standards, whether these statutes have remedied the arbitrariness ruled unconstitutional by the U.S. Supreme Court in Furman v.
 Georgia (1972).

-In-depth personal interviews have been conducted with 1198 jurors from 353 capital trials in 14 states.
-These 3-4 hour interviews chronicle the jurors' experiences and decision-making over the course of the trial, identify points at which various influences come into play, and reveal the ways in which jurors reach their final sentencing decisions.
-The participating states were selected to represent the various forms capital statutes have taken since 1972 when the U.S. Supreme Court declared all earlier capital statues unconstitutional.
-Samples of 20-30 capital trials were selected in each state and a sample of four jurors was drawn randomly for interviews in each case.
+The interviews, typically lasting 3 to 4 hours, chronicle the jurors' experiences and decision-making over the course of the trial, identify points at which various influences come into play, and reveal the ways in which jurors reach their final sentencing decisions.
+Twenty to thirty capital trials were selected in each state and samples of four jurors were drawn randomly for interviews in each capital case.
 The juror interviews obtained data through both structured questions with predetermined response options and open-ended questions that call for detailed narrative accounts of respondents' experiences as capital jurors.
-The findings of CJP researchers have drawn upon both the statistical data and the accounts of the jurors in their own words.
+The findings of CJP researchers have typically drawn on both the statistical data and the accounts of the jurors in their own words.